 Zhu Zhen Song, a producer for the Star Orange Quantum video production company, came to a similar conclusion.
 Song explained to the Shanghai Observer that this video was likely made with a blue or green cloth and a computer software program such as After Effect:

-Star Orange Quantum video production company producer Zhu Zhen Song after watching this video to reporters that this should be shot with blue or green plastic cloth, and then edited by the late Keying technology, there are many video post-synthesis software You can make such an effect, such as the well-known After Effect, as well as Nuke and Fusion software.
+Star Orange Quantum video production company producer Zhu Zhen Song, after watching this video, told reporters that it was likely shot with blue or green plastic cloth, and then edited using one of many video effects software platforms, such as the well-known After Effect or Nuke and Fusion software.

-Zhu Zhen Song explained the principle of this video production.
-The first time, first shot unmanned pure background.
-The second time, the figure holding a blue cloth and then pat it again.
-Then, using software to pull part of the blue cloth, the two video synthesis, came out “invisible clothing” this effect.
-Similar technologies are commonly used in movies, such as various science fiction movies.
+Zhu Zhen Song explained the principle behind this type of video production.
+The figure is shot against a solid blue background while holding a blue cloth.
+Then, software is used to replace the blue areas with other footage, creating an “invisible clothing” effect.
+Similar technologies are commonly used in movies, such as various science fiction films.

-Another indication that this video was digitally edited can be spotted just after the 1 minute mark when the man’s fingers disappear despite being in front of the green screen:
+Another indication that this video was digitally edited can be spotted just after the one-minute mark when the man’s fingers disappear despite being in front of the green screen:

 Dozens of similar amateur videos can be found on YouTube.
 Although the following footage may not be as convincing as the viral invisibility cloak video, they both use similar editing techniques: